Nominees chosen for Gateway special election

 If elected, Caliari said he would work to keep the district’s academic performance excellent by “never getting behind that curve” when it comes to providing the latest technology to students.

 “I want students to get every advantage they can get while in school,” he said.

-He also wants to improve the relationship between Monroeville council and the school board.
+He wants to improve the relationship between Monroeville council and the school board.

-As someone who attends school board meetings, she said she’s considered running for seat for a long time.
+As someone who attends school board meetings, she said she has considered running for a seat for a long time.

 “I’ve worked with issues with kids in education for years,” Boise said.
 “I have a knowledge base that can be used.”

 Before retiring, Boise said she worked as a director at Commonwealth Educational Organization, an educational nonprofit that used to be based out of the Fox Chapel area.

 She said her goal, if elected, is to help students succeed because that is a school board member’s responsibility.

 “They’ve already started down a good path, and I’m pleased with the board,” she said.
 “I want to bring success to the kids.
 Gateway matters a lot to me.
 So I expect them to be the best they can be — I want them to succeed.”